henriklund/Home-Assistant/script/macro/README.md

 ### Basic use
 The makro can be called adding just the mySensor_today parameter.
 Any missing parameter will have a default value.
 Paramaters can be added in any order providing their parameter name is used.
 If parametername is omitted, the correct order of parameters is required to ensure correct parsing.
-E.g.:
+E.g.:</br>
   {{- PeriodPrice("sensor.edssensor", durationTimedelta=timedelta(minutes=90)) -}}

 ### Parameters